abelsj60/my-site/app/data/clips/uva-charting-an-east-west-passage.md

 The Foxconn case spotlights the challenges Eastern and Western managers face as they blend their businesses.

-And Chen is the perfect per- son to steer the conversation.
+And Chen is the perfect person to steer the conversation.

 A New Discipline

-Chen’s work and life focus on bal- ance.
+Chen’s work and life focus on balance.
 He grew up in Taitung on the southeast coast of Taiwan.
-As a youth, he studied philosophy and the Chinese classics with a cousin of Puyi, “The Last Em- peror” of China.
+As a youth, he studied philosophy and the Chinese classics with a cousin of Puyi, “The Last Emperor” of China.
 In 1981, Chen emigrated to the United States with a visionary quest: to “make the world smaller.”